South Head General Cemetery: Colonial history

 European exploration into the coastal region of eastern Sydney commenced in 1790 with the establishment of a signal station at South Head.
 A road from Sydney to South Head was built in 1811, and in 1816 a lighthouse was constructed at the signal station.
 This road became known as Old South Head Road when New South Head Road was built in the 1830s.
 Old South Head Road runs along the western side of the cemetery and meets New South Head Road near the entrance gates.

 In 1841 the Reverend Lancelot Threlkeld became the Congregationalist minister at South Head, and requested the Governor make a land grant for a cemetery.
 The parish at that time consisted mainly of the fishing village of Watsons Bay.
 A land grant was reportedly made to Threlkeld by Governor Gipps in 1845.
 The Sydney Morning Herald noted on 9 September 1845: 'His Excellency the Governor has been pleased, in answer to a memorial from the inhabitants of South Head, to grant one acre of land for the purpose of a general cemetery for the interment of the dead, without any restrictions as to the religious persuasion of the deceased.'

 Little can be gleaned from the documents of the cemetery on activities of the early Trust prior 1895 as the cemetery claims no records have survived.
 This leaves a gap in the record and provides a challenge to those today searching for people known to have been buried at South Head.

-There is no evidence in newspapers of any burials in the cemetery before1868 when the burial occurred on 27 February of Major Lee, a resident of Vaucluse.
+There is no evidence in newspapers of any burials in the cemetery before 1868 when the burial occurred on 27 February of Major Lee, a resident of Vaucluse.
 As this is the earliest burial that there is proof of.
-It is very likely that the Cemetery had many burials between 1845–1895.
+It is very likely that the Cemetery had many burials between 1845 and 1895.

 Some earlier deaths were commemorated on later monuments, such as James Green, captain of the Dunbar which was wrecked off South Head in 1857.
 He is named on the gravestone of his brother Malcolm who died in 1904.
 In addition, a small number of earlier graves were moved to South Head Cemetery from the Devonshire Street Cemetery in 1901 at the time of the construction of Central railway station.

 In the lands Dedication Book held at the State Archives, the first recorded trustees were appointed in 1870 by the Minister for Lands, Sir John Robertson.
 They were Thomas John Fisher (1813–1875, barrister and son-in-law of William Charles Wentworth of Vaucluse House), Joseph Scaife Willis (1808–1897, resident of "Greycliffe", Vaucluse), George Thorne (1810–1891, resident of "Claremont", now part of Rose Bay convent) and Edward Mason Hunt (1842–1899, barrister and resident of "The Hermitage", Vaucluse).

-Although, it is likely that there wereearlier trustees, as described in Dowd's 'History of Waverley' involved in setting out and fencing of the cemetery following the granting of land in 1845.
+Although, it is likely that there were earlier trustees, as described in Dowd's 'History of Waverley' involved in setting out and fencing of the cemetery following the granting of land in 1845.
 Dowd lists these as Messrs.
 Siddons, Gibson, Jenkins, Bethel, Hosking and Fisher.